770120041/2048Game/README.md

 ![lost](images/2.png)
 <br>
-Used pygame to create the board, and including a simple game_logic file to detect the game state(weather we have lost the game or not) and a simple board to vistualize the game.
+Used pygame to create the board, and including a simple game_logic file to detect the game state(weather we have lost the game or not) and a simple board to vistualize the game. <br>
+Scores are calculated by the eliminated blocks, and moves stands for the moves currently